azuredevcollege/iac-basics-workshop/challenges/challenge_04.md

 Now click on the running workflow to see more details.
 Navigate through the interface and see all the information about the run.
 ![Navigate](./images/auth-test-details.png)

+## Add a Step to deploy an Azure ARM Template

+Todo

 ## Congratulations